 A chest X-ray is a procedure that produces images of the inside of the chest.
 It helps doctors assess the condition of the lungs, heart and chest wall.
-The process of producing a chest X-ray is fast and easy, so it can is especially useful evaluating injuries in emergency situations.
-It is also one of the first procedures performed to evaluate symptoms such as chest pain, a persistent cough or difficulty breathing.
+The process of producing a chest X-ray is fast and easy, so it’s especially useful in evaluating injuries in emergency situations.
+It’s also one of the first procedures performed to evaluate symptoms such as chest pain, a persistent cough or difficulty breathing.

 Doctors use chest X-rays to provide information that helps with the diagnosis or assessment of a variety of conditions.
-They include:
+Wondering what chest X-rays can detect or asking, “What does a chest X-ray show?”
+The procedure can reveal:

 - The condition of the heart.
 Changes or abnormalities in the size or shape of the heart can indicate heart valve problems, heart failure or fluid around the heart.